For Public Relations professionals and PR clients, conducting a TV interview is high risk, high reward stuff.

 You are a human, communicating to other humans – so let your humanity shine through in your words.

 6. Be calm and positive

 Difficult or confrontational interviews, on the other hand, start tough and generally remain tough.
 It is the interviewer’s job to not let you off the hook.
 Expect that; be ready for it.
 But don’t take it personally – they are just doing their job.
 And no matter what happens, roll with it.
-Keep your cool under any and all circumstances, stay on-message (fall back on your key points if you have to) and remain calm and positive.
+Keep your cool under any circumstances, stay on-message (fall back on your key points) and remain calm and positive.
 Smile if the subject matter is appropriate – this will give you positive energy – and always speak sincerely.